Bursar Main Menu

 The student account lists charges and payments for each student and shows a balance due to the university or due to the student.
+It can also show estimated credits for Financial Aid and third party contracts.

 A hold will be put on your account.
 Different holds prevent you from doing activities like registering and getting a transcript.
 “Holds” can be placed on the student account by a variety of departments.
 Contact that department if your account has been placed on “hold”.
 Types of holds are listed below.